magrimm/RPL_individual/README_Assignment4.txt

 II.
 Usage
 -------------------------------

-First connect to your camera (in our case a primesense camera) via USB and run the command

-	$ roslaunch openni_launch openni.launch

-This command also starts ROS, if it is not running yet.
-Afterwards open the application in your preferred IDE and launch the command
+Since we use simulated date from a rosbag we first need to play the bag.
+For that move to the folder with the bag and execute

+	$ rosbag play localization.bag

+Furthermore, we need to execute the .launch file of the project.
+Within this launchfile the different nodes to be started are specified and also the paths to the parameter .yaml files.
+For that move to your workspace and execute

-	$ roslaunch object_recognition object_recognition.launch
+	$ roslaunch localization localization.launch

+Now the application should be started and rviz should open.
-"Object recognition" represents the package_name and "object_recognition.launch" the launch file.
-The .lauch file specifies the nodes which are going to be started and the parameter paths are defined there.
+"localization" represents the package_name and "localization.launch" the launch file.

 III.
 File/directory structure